turinglabsorg/datahub-learn/network-documentation/near/tutorials/stake/1-project_overview.md

 I invite you to join me In this tutorial series and learn how to design, build, and monetize smart contracts on the NEAR platform.
 Learning is fun, applying what you learn to build is more fun, and making money from what you have built is rewarding.
 I believe in the philosophy of the "proof is in the pudding".
 In this tutorial series we will be building a real world smart contract called the [STAKE](https://github.com/oysterpack/oysterpack-near-stake-token) token.
-The project is open source and the community is invited and welcomed to participate.
 The goals for this tutorial series are:
 1. share with you my approach to architect, design, and code smart contracts in Rust
 2. take you step by step through designing, coding, and testing on the [STAKE](https://github.com/oysterpack/oysterpack-near-stake-token) token project.